 - Cold Packs.
 Use for treating bumps, bruises, muscle aches and swelling.
 Place gauze over skin prior to applying cold pack.
 We have 2 of cold packs in our kit.

 - Triangular Bandage.
 This is a versatile dressing.
-It can be used to support an injured limb or extremity, secure a splint for the same limb for stabilization, as a pressure dressing to control bleeding, or to secure an arm that has a sling on it.
-We put 2 of these in our kit.
+It can be used to support an injured limb or extremity, secure a splint for the same limb for stabilization, as a pressure dressing to control bleeding, or to support a fractured arm as a sling on it.
+We put 2 of these in our first aid kit.

 - Cardboard Splint.
 Used in case of bone fracture to immobilize the broken bone to prevent further damage or complications.
 We have 1 Cardboard Splint in our kit.

 - Gauze Rolls.
 Use these when securing dressings on wounds, burns or a fracture.
 We include 2 rolls in our kit.